Team-Resourceful/ResourcefulBeesDocs/docs/bee_data/spawn_data.md

 `NIGHT` = light levels of `7-`
 `ANY` = any light level

-As of now, this value only controls the light level of the block
+As of now, this value only controls the light level a block must be at for the bee to spawn.
+It is *not* representative of the daylight cycle as it may seem on first glance.
+In a future update we will be using this value to
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2OTgwNzI3MzgsMTkyODk1NzIwNywxNj
+eyJoaXN0b3J5IjpbMTc2NzMzNTY5NywxOTI4OTU3MjA3LDE2OD
-g0NjMzMDcxXX0=
+Q2MzMwNzFdfQ==
 -->